Home » Recipes » Chickpeas with Spinach and Eggs (Budget-Friendly Recipe)

 Easy-to-find ingredients

-There’s nothing better than recipes that use easy-to-find and budget-friendly ingredients to make a delicious and hearty meal, and this Chickpeas with Spinach recipe ticks all the boxes!
+There’s nothing better than recipes that use easy-to-find and budget-friendly ingredients to make a delicious and hearty meal, and this Chickpeas with Spinach recipe ticks all the boxes.
 It’s easy to make, and all the veg and beans you need to make this recipe can be purchased tinned or frozen.

 Frozen Spinach

 Frozen spinach is a fantastic ingredient that loses little nutritional value when frozen.
 It’s often considerably cheaper than fresh spinach and only requires thawing and straining in some fresh warm water for a few minutes before use.
+Another bulk vegetarian recipe that uses frozen spinach is creamy artichoke casserole with spinach and lentils

 Canned tomatoes